risawitama/verbose-potato/README.md

-## Why do we tell actors to “break a leg?”
-Because every play has a cast.
+## What do you call a fashionable lawn statue with an excellent sense of rhythmn?
+A metro-gnome